 On September 15, 2020, we exercised our option and entered into an exclusive patent license agreement with MGB (the MGB License Agreement).
-Under the MGB License Agreement, MGB granted to us (a) an exclusive, royalty-bearing license under certain of MGB's patents to make, have made, use, have used, sell and have sold certain products covered by such licensed patents (Licensed Products) and otherwise practice processes covered by such licensed patents (Licensed Products) and otherwise practice processes covered by such licensed patents (Licensed Products), and (b) a non-exclusive, royalty-bearing license under certain other of MGB's patents to make, have made, use, have used, sell and have sold Licensed Products, but not to sell or have sold Licensed Processes.
+Under the MGB License Agreement, MGB granted to us (a) an exclusive, royalty-bearing license under certain of MGB's patents to make, have made, use, have used, sell and have sold certain products covered by such licensed patents (Licensed Products) and otherwise practice processes covered by such licensed patents (Licensed Products) and otherwise practice processes covered by such licensed patents (Licensed Products) and otherwise practice processes covered by such licensed patents (Licensed Products) and otherwise practice processes covered by such licensed patents (Licensed Products) and otherwise practice processes covered by such licensed products, and otherwise practice processes covered by such licensed products, and otherwise practice processes covered by such licensed products, and otherwise practice processes covered by such licensed products, and otherwise practice processes covered by such licensed products, and otherwise practice processes covered by such licensed products, and otherwise practice processes covered by such licensed products, but not to sell or have sold Licensed Processes.
 The foregoing rights are sublicensable, subject to sublicensing terms set forth in the MGB License Agreement.
 In connection with executing the MGB License Agreement, we paid a license issue fee and also agreed to reimburse MGB for all reasonable fees and expenses MGB had incurred and will incur for the preparation, filing, prosecution and maintenance of the licensed patent rights.